 The use cases in a trades business don't live in the field.
 They live in the friction around the field.

-The proposal that takes three days.
-The estimator who's the only person who knows how to price a particular type of job.
-The closeout package cobbled together at midnight before the invoice goes out.
-The RFI sitting in someone's inbox for a week.
-The change order that never got formalized.
+The proposal that takes three days because the estimator has to chase pricing from four suppliers before anything gets typed up.
+The one senior person who's the only one who knows how to price a particular type of job, which means every quote with any complexity waits on their calendar.
+The closeout package cobbled together at midnight before the invoice goes out, because nobody wrote down what happened on site until the deadline forced it.
+The RFI sitting in someone's inbox for a week because answering it means stopping to dig through drawings.
+The change order that never got formalized, so six months later nobody can prove what was agreed to.

 There is one.
 It's just not where they're looking.